Want me to show you how to write for your business? FIND OUT MORE

 Taking Control of Your Personal and Business websites and blogs

 A business site I created in 1998 lives in the Internet Archive Wayback museum.
-It was nostalgic but also spooky to see it sitting there fully functional because it’s been two decades since I killed it.
-But every now and again, I’ll look it up and remember that special era when the internet was brand new and I’ll think about all the clients I made logos and websites for.
+It was strange seeing it there fully functional because it’s been two decades since I killed it.
+But it’s a nice trip down memory lane and makes me remember that special era when the internet was brand new and I’ll think about all the clients I made logos and websites for.

 A blog I used to write when I was an expat in the Middle East lives in the Wayback museum too.
 I killed it when I returned to the UK and sometimes wish I’d kept it live even though I don’t want anyone to read it anymore.
 So it soothes my soul that those expat memories are archived in a museum at an address only I know.